eclipse-fog05/website/content/docs/internals/yaks.md

 - Private State

-Each of them is then separed in two different sub-portions.
+Each of them is then distinct in two different sub-portions.

 - Actual State